ok-steve/ok-steve.github.io/src/code/2019-06-19-base-styles.md

     /**
-     * Turns on tabular, lining numerals and slashed zero.
+     * Turn on tabular, lining numerals and slashed zero.
      */

     tbody,